Creamy, tangy, and full of spice, this kadhi pakora is a super comforting Indian-inspired meal with unique flavors and textures.

 How to Make Kadhi Pakora

-- Blend the kadhi base: In a blender, blend yogurt, chickpea flour, turmeric, sugar, and 1 cup of water until nice and smooth!
+Step 1 - Blend the base: In a high-powdered blender, blend yogurt, chickpea flour, turmeric, sugar, and ¼ cup of water until nice and smooth!
+Add the remaining ¾ cup of water and blend again to a smooth mixture.

-- Cook the kadhi: Okay, this is the most labor intensive part of the process, but once you get the hang of this it's not so bad!
-On low heat, you're going to add in 2 ¼ cups water into the pan.
-Then, stir in the kadhi base.
-Over the course of several minutes, you'll slowly increase the heat, whisking constantly, until everything comes to a boil.
-Let it boil for one minute, stirring constantly.
-After this minute, you can stop stirring (whew!), and simmer for 15 to 20 minutes until the mixture is slightly thick and coats the back of the wooden spoon.
+This is the most labor intensive part of the process, but once you get the hang of this it's not so bad!
+Over low heat, slowly add in 2 ¼ cups of water into the pan.
+Then, stir in the yogurt base.

-- Fry the pakoras: Heat a heavy-bottomed pot with 1-inch of oil.
-When the oil is preheated, lightly pack about 3 to 4 tablespoons of the onion mixture to form a patty and carefully drop into the oil.
-Cook for about 1 to 2 minutes on each side, until cooked through and nicely browned.
+Step 6: When the oil is preheated, lightly pack about 3 - 4 tablespoons of the pakora batter to form a patty and carefully drop into the hot oil.
+Cook for about 1 - 2 minutes on each side, until the pakoras are golden brown and they no longer have a raw taste to them.

-- Finish the kadhi: Once the pakoras are cooked, transfer them to the kadhi.
+Step 8: Once the pakoras are cooked, transfer them to the kadhi.
+Serve immediately and enjoy!

 Storage Instructions

-Leftover kadhi will last 2 to 3 days stored in an airtight container in the fridge.
-The pakoras will soften over time in the fridge, but they'll still taste good!
+Leftover kadhi will last 2 - 3 days stored in an airtight container in the fridge, and the flavors will definitely continue to develop over the next day!

 You can easily reheat the kadhi (curry) on the stovetop until warmed through, adding a bit of water as needed to loosen the mixture, and whisking frequently to prevent any curdling.